**What are cognitive decline and dementia?**

-The Saint Louis University Mental Status Test, or the SLUMS Test or SLUMS Exam for short, is one of the many cognitive screening tools used by healthcare providers to examine people suspected of having/experiencing symptoms of cognitive impairment, dementia, or the early stages of Alzheimer's Disease.
+The Saint Louis University Mental Status Test (sometimes called the Saint Louis University Mental Status Examination), or the SLUMS Test, SLUMS Exam, or VAMC SLUMS Examination for short, is one of the many cognitive screening tests (like the Mini-Mental State Examination) used by healthcare professionals to examine people suspected of having/experiencing symptoms of cognitive impairment, dementia, or the early stages of Alzheimer's Disease.

 This test is an 11-item questionnaire that covers different facets of a person's cognitive function, such as memory, attention, orientation, language, spatial recognition, and more!